OnrCan/documentation/README.md

 Add additional notes about how to deploy this on a live system

+## Contributing

+Please use the issue tracker to report any bugs/typos or requests.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/pyronome/help/tags).